apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 * [kogito-operator-deploy](https://github.com/kiegroup/kogito-cloud-operator/blob/master/Jenkinsfile.deploy)
 * [kogito-operator-promote](https://github.com/kiegroup/kogito-cloud-operator/blob/master/Jenkinsfile.promote)

-**NOTE:** Deploy & Promote jobs of a specific repository can be ignored (and so not created for testing), but you will need to check the corresponding `SKIP_` parameter.
+**NOTE:** Deploy & Promote jobs of a specific repository can be ignored (and so job does not need to be created for testing), but you will need to check the corresponding `SKIP_` parameter.

 #### Setup Jenkins creds for nightly testing